Department of Psychological Science

 Summers are a great time to explore some aspects of possible jobs and/or activities involved in careers in psychology.
 You can get these experiences in a variety of ways; through a full- or part-time job or volunteer position.
 Just because you can't devote all your time to the work, don't believe it isn't important.
 Even a few hours a week might help you (and a future employer or graduate program) get a sense of your interests and comfort working with particular skills, populations, settings, and/or material.

 Working in a research laboratory or on a research project is great experience for exploring research and academic settings.
-Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research during the summer.
+Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research.
 To explore these possibilities, talk with faculty who are working in an area that you find interesting by first checking out their research interests.

 If you believe you might want to pursue a career in some area of applied psychology, there are a variety of community settings that can provide useful experience.
 Contact mental health agencies, YMCAs, Boys' & Girls' Clubs, and other nonprofit agencies to check out possible volunteer or paid positions.
 Some business settings can provide you with experience that is useful for exploring a future in organizational psychology, personnel, and related issues.
 You might also consider summer camps or child care settings if you think you want to pursue a career working with children (it's important to know if you're really up to working with children for 8 hours a day).